Moyamoya disease is treated regularly at the University of Florida.

 The diagnosis is made by any neuroimaging study that evaluates blood vessels.

 MRI with diffusion weighting is the best study to evaluate for evidence of strokes.
-Often nuclear medicine studies such as SPECT (single photon emission computerized tomography) or a DIAMOX nuclear medicine scan are used to demonstrate the decreased blood and oxygen supply to areas of the brain involved with the Moyamoya disease.
+Sometimes nuclear medicine studies such as SPECT (single photon emission computerized tomography) or a DIAMOX nuclear medicine scan are used to demonstrate the decreased blood and oxygen supply to areas of the brain involved with the Moyamoya disease.

 Treatment of Moyamoya Disease